 By Avi Landau

 It took more than a month for the actual funeral to get underway (because of the elaborate preparations and also to give foreign dignitaries time to arrive).
 The grave itself was not to be in Tokyo but in Fushimi, Kyoto.
-As temple bells tolled throughout the country to mark the start of the funeral procession which would take the Emperor’s remains out of the capital, General Maresuke Nogi, one of the great figures of the Meiji Period, and his wife Shizuko, committed ritual suicide.
-First, the General assisted his wife in stabbing her neck, and he then proceeded to cut open his belly with three slashes.
+As temple bells tolled throughout the country to mark the departure of the funeral procession which would take the Emperor’s remains out of the capital, General Maresuke Nogi, one of the great figures of the Meiji Period, and his wife Shizuko, committed ritual suicide.
+First, the General assisted his wife in stabbing herself neck, and he then proceeded to cut open his belly with three slashes.

 This dramatic display of loyalty, deeply impressed the nation (and the world) at that time.
 The incident has been used in scenes of several of Japan’s greatest novels (including A River With No Bridge, recently reviewed in Tsukublog).
 The Nogi’s simple wooden residence was left as a memorial to the couple, and eventually their spirits were enshrined as Kami.
 A shrine, Nogi Jinja, was subsequently constructed just downhill of the old house.